jackyscript/dejafu-cv/README.md

 # dejafu-cv

-This template should help get you started developing with Vue 3 in Vite.
+A CV website created with Vue and Vite.

 ## Recommended IDE Setup